thisisseptian/amartha-test/README.md

 ## Flow

-To test the flow, you can use Postman to hit the endpoints in the following order:
+To test the flow, you can use Postman collection (in folder collection) to hit the endpoints in the following order:
 ```sh
 1. Hit Loan Create
     - Requires borrower_id, principal_amount, and interest_rate